Shereef/MyFirstGitRepo/README.txt

 My First Git repository
-This repository will be my training on git
+This repository will be my awesome training on git